The-POWERON-foundation/Monaco-Live-Editor/README.md

 3. Open `http://localhost/`

 ## Example
-The example script can be found under folder `example`.
+The example script can be found under the `example` folder.

 ## Credits
 - Monaco editor: `microsoft/monaco-editor`